-In case you were thinking of accidentally forgetting to renew your antidepressants and weren’t concerned about missing a few days, think again!
+In case you were thinking of accidentally forgetting to renew your antidepressants, and weren’t concerned about missing a few days; think again!

 1. You go out to sushi with a large group of extended family members.

-Everyone else is done eating and your order still hasn’t arrived.
+Everyone else is done eating, and your order still hasn’t arrived.

-You go into hunger-related psychosis and, like the whipped-up Calvary coming round the bend at the Battle of Gettysburg, you unearth your waitress in a bus station and demand to have your goddamned, fucking halibut sashimi.
+You go into hunger-related psychosis and — like the whipped-up Calvary coming round the bend at the Battle of Gettysburg — you unearth your waitress in a bus station and demand to have your goddamned, fucking halibut sashimi.

-“I was a waitress for ten years and you’re a terrible waitress and you better not add a gratuity because we’re a large party and where is your freaking manager so I can get you fired?”
+“I was a waitress for ten years, and you’re a terrible waitress, and you better not add a gratuity, because we’re a large party, and where is your freaking manager so I can get you fired?”

-After which you rail at the pretty, petite, Japanese manager who smiles the entire time you’re yelling because she doesn’t understand English and thinks you ordered a “tuna roll” when you said “heads should roll.”
+After which you rail at the pretty, petite, Japanese manager, who smiles the entire time you’re yelling, because she doesn’t understand English and thinks you ordered a “tuna roll” when you said, “heads should roll.”

 Then you return to your body and the table whereupon your siblings, nieces and nephews treat you like you’re strapped to a self-detonating bomb.

 You’re overtaken by remorse and leave the waitress a 25% tip, even though the kitchen ran out of your goddamned fucking halibut sashimi and you had to eat your sister’s soggy seaweed salad.